antmicro/topwrap/docs/source/getting_started.md

 Topwrap will generate two files `gen_simple_core_1.yaml` and `gen_simple_core_2.yaml` that represent the corresponding Verilog files.

 (getting-started-building-designs)=
-## Building designs with topwrap
+## Building designs with Topwrap

 (getting-started-building-creating-designs)=
 ### Creating the design

-Generated IP core YAMLs can be loaded into a GUI.
+The generated IP core YAMLs can be loaded into the GUI.

 Run the GUI client:
 ```bash